 - A “Bursar hold” will be put on a student’s account that cannot be removed until the fee bill is paid.

-By AUGUST 27, 2020 – “AlcoholEdu,” and “Welcome to the Pack” Online Modules need to be completed
+By AUGUST 27, 2020 – “AlcoholEdu” Online Module needs to be completed

-- New students, (First-Year and Transfer) will be sent an email in early August with the links for the modules, “AlcoholEdu,” and “Welcome to the Pack.”
-These are two separate modules that open on August 10, 2020 for students to complete.
-UConn requires ALL incoming students to complete these modules before the start of classes.
+- New students, (First-Year and Transfer) will be sent an email in early August with the links for the “AlcoholEdu” module.
+“AlcoholEdu” opened on August 10, 2020 for students to complete.
+UConn requires ALL incoming students to complete this module before the start of classes.

 Students will receive another email, 45 days after Part 1 is completed with a link to access Part 2 of AlcoholEdu which needs to be completed by October 21, 2020.